Nanodesign by gkaster

 Music: Amon Tobin 'Big furry head'.
 I'm really digging the work of Alvaro Posadas.
 He has posted like 9 or 10 of these wonderful abstract compositions on Vimeo.
 They are very effective.
 He is using Trapcode Particular but I cannot really figure out exactly what he's doing, probably using expressions to move around the emitter and using the aux system somehow.
 Check it it out!

-This site will, over time, become Trapcode's official website.
+Sunday, December 13, 2009 at 1:32PM This site will, over time, become Trapcode's official website.
 The reason I'm switching to a new publishing platform is that I want more interactivity (as noted in a previous post).
 If you want to be part of creating this new site you can sign up now for a member account.

 Please note that while setting up everything, there may be glitches!
 If you don't want any glitches you can wait until the site is already built and beta-tested (but what's the fun of that!?).